mehulagg/gitlab_test/doc/ci/variables/where_variables_can_be_used.md

 are available for use in `.gitlab-ci.yml`.

-For example: if you're using [`rules`](../yaml/README.html#rules), or [`only` / `except`](../yaml/README.html#onlyexcept-basic) to determine whether or not jobs are created, some of the variables in the debug output on the shell runner are not available during pipeline creation.
+For example: if you're using [`rules`](../yaml/README.html#rules), or [`only` / `except`](../yaml/README.html#onlyexcept-basic) to determine whether or not jobs are created, the debug output on the shell runner may show the following variables, but they are not available for use in `.gitlab-ci.yml`:

-- Those created by the shell runner:

 ```
 CI_RUNNER_DESCRIPTION